pdmosses/metaborg.github.io/docs/references/editor-services/stratego.md

 ```

 The extension of the provider should match the format in the `metaborg.yaml` file of your language.
-Multiple files can be set by setting the option multiple times:
+Multiple files can be set by setting the key multiple times:

 ``esv
 language